Kathirilango/Sports-Analytics/README.md

 Source code and data for some of my sports analytics projects.

 ### Receiver Cluster
-Unsupervised learning model that runs K-means Clustering algorithm on 2016-19 NFL receiver/tight end data to help determine the tiers of modern NFL receivers.
+Unsupervised learning model that runs K-Means Clustering algorithm on 2016-19 NFL receiver/tight end data to help determine the tiers of modern NFL receivers.
 Principal Component Analysis done on the data to reduce dimensionality of variable space before running K-Means on it.
 More info/results in folder.

 ### DVOA
 Regression model that predicts the number of games an NFL team will win based on its DVOA.
 More info in folder.